 Guest Authors

-Chris Ewan is the critically acclaimed author of many crime and thriller novels, including the major bestseller 'Safe House' (shortlisted for the Theakstons Old Peculier Crime Novel of the Year Award), 'Dead Line', 'Dark Tides' (an Observer "Thriller of the Month") and 'Long Time Lost'.
-He’s also the author of the popular 'Good Thief's Guide to...' series of mystery novels featuring globetrotting crime writer and burglar-for-hire Charlie Howard.
+Chris Ewan is the critically acclaimed author of many crime and thriller novels, including the major bestsellers 'Safe House' (shortlisted for the Theakstons Old Peculier Crime Novel of the Year Award), and 'Dark Tides' (an Observer "Thriller of the Month").
+His latest taut bestsellers (as C.M.
+Ewan) explore what happens when something very ordinary turns into something very scary, very quickly – read ‘A Window Breaks’ and ‘The Interview’ to be on the edge of your seat throughout.

 In 2011, he was voted one of America's favourite British authors by a Huffington Post poll and in 2017 he was longlisted for the CWA Dagger in the Library.
-After many years living on the Isle of Man, Chris recently returned home to Somerset where he lives with his wife and two children.
+After many years living on the Isle of Man, Chris now lives in Somerset with his wife and two children.

 Sophie Hannah